 This is at the command of Siobhan Finneran as Becka Savage.
-I was shocked to see that water ducking scene as Old Mother Twiston went down into that river and Willa Twiston cried out for her.
+I was shocked to see the water ducking scene as Old Mother Twiston went down into that river and Willa Twiston cried out for her.

-The Doctor, despite her insistence to her friends not interfere with human history, decides to dive into the river and save the life of Old Mother Twiston.
+The Doctor, despite her insistence to her friends to not interfere with human history, decides to dive into the river and save the life of Old Mother Twiston.
 My, my!
 How she contradicts herself here! 😀

 Sadly the Doctor’s too late since the old woman is dead.
 It’s pretty sad.
-Very soon, the Doctor and her friends seek to act out as ‘witchfinders’ before Becka Savage and to uncover the dark mysteries.
+Very soon, the Doctor and her friends seek to act out as ‘witchfinders’ before Becka Savage and uncover the dark mysteries.

 Alan Cumming also played Nightcrawler in ‘X-Men 2’ (or ‘X2’) and it would be remiss of me not to mention that he was in ‘The Airzone Solution’.
-I saw that earlier in 2018 before watching this TV tale.
+I saw that film earlier in 2018 before watching this TV tale.